edmz/fuego/README.md

 This is the first time ever that I use ncurses, so I couldnt find a way to add color to it.
 Once I find out how to do that, it will definitely look better.

+Run it with:

+    $ mix run -e Fuego.burn